 Participation at Library events constitutes implied consent to be photographed and to have those photos sent to news outlets and published on the Library’s website as well as Library social media pages.
 Photos, images and videos taken within the Library or at Library sponsored events may be used with verbal consent from the subject (or parent/guardian).
 Photos, images, and videos submitted by users for galleries or contests may also be used by the Library for promotional purposes.
-We do not sell these photos or use them for purposes unrelated to the library.
+We do not sell these photos or use them for purposes unrelated to the Library.
 Requests to have photos removed from Library websites or social media sites may be submitted in writing to the Library’s Publicity Coordinator.